-Buying and selling in Sweden and other EU ember states
+Trade in Sweden and other EU member states

-In some situations you can apply for an exeption to the prohibition, a so called CITES certificate.
+You can apply for an exemption to the prohibition, a so called CITES certificate.

-In the left-hand column you can find more information about import and export, the rules that apply and what you need to do.
-You will also find the necessary forms there.
+In the right-hand column you can find more information about import and export, the rules that apply and what you need to do.
+You will also find the necessary application forms there.